 StatusCode indicates how the request should be handled.
 For example, it could be a request that assets be delivered, it could be a request of estimated delivery, or it could be a request to price the delivery of assets.
 TBD

-Asset Status Manifest (ASM)
+Asset Availability (ASM)

-The Asset Status Manifest describes the status of asset delivery from the studio to the retailer.
+The Asset Availability describes the status of asset delivery from the studio to the retailer.
 This can include assets in any stage of delivery.
 Some conditions include

 Assets that have been delivered (retailer perspective on that delivery notwithstanding)